 Visiting hours will be held from 4pm to 7pm on Friday November 1st at Corbin & Palmer Funeral Home located at 9 Pleasant St, Essex Jct.
 A memorial service will be held on Saturday November 2nd at 11am at St Paul’s Episcopal Cathedral, 2 Cherry St, Burlington.
 In lieu of flowers, donations can be made to Lyric Theatre, 7 Green Tree Drive, So.
 Burlington VT 05403.

-To send flowers to Joann's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joann Moulton Stanfield, please visit our floral store.